Join our Roman Britain and Arthurian Myth Summer School in summer 2026.

 This immersive programme offers the perfect opportunity to expand your academic horizons, explore future study options, and connect with like-minded students from around the world.
-The Summer school will appeal to those who want to experience the wealth of Roman remains, gain insights into archaeology, and to understand the links between history, literature and archaeological evidence.
+The Summer School will appeal to those who want to experience the wealth of Roman remains, gain insights into archaeology, and to understand the links between history, literature and archaeological evidence.
 No prior experience is needed, apart from a desire to learn about this fascinating period of our history.

 Cirencester – Roman Corinium – was the capital of Britannia Prima, the western province of Britain, and by 4th century, one of the wealthiest regions of the empire.
-The Summer school will trace the growth and decline of Roman Britain into the so called ‘Dark Ages’, the Age of Arthur, where mythologies were created and then reimagined during the Middle Ages.
-This course will appeal to anyone who is interested in late Roman Britain, the early medieval period, and the historical origins of the Arthurian myths.
+The Summer School will trace the growth and decline of Roman Britain into the so called ‘Dark Ages’, the Age of Arthur, where mythologies were created and then reimagined during the Middle Ages.
+This programme will appeal to anyone who is interested in late Roman Britain, the early medieval period, and the historical origins of the Arthurian myths.

 The two-week programme schedule will comprise: